Skip to main content

 General

-Biomni is an AI-powered research assistant designed for biomedical and life sciences research.
+Biomni Lab is an AI-powered research assistant designed for biomedical and life sciences research.
 It combines large language models with specialized bioinformatics tools, databases, and computational resources to help you analyze data and accelerate your research.

-No. Biomni is designed to be accessible to researchers at all skill levels.
-You can describe what you want to accomplish in plain language, and Biomni will handle the technical details.
+No. Biomni Lab is designed to be accessible to researchers at all skill levels.
+You can describe what you want to accomplish in plain language, and Biomni Lab will handle the technical details.
 However, having domain knowledge about your research area helps you ask better questions and interpret results.

 • Genomics and transcriptomics